Mattias-G/RelationshipDiagramTool/RelationshipDiagramTool/README.txt

 - Left click on the square next to 'visible' to toggle if the nodes of that category should be visible or hidden
 - Left click on the square next to 'color' to change the color of the category and its nodes

+< Time layer panel >

+- Left click on the dotted outline with a '+' to add a new time step.
+These are different graphs that represent different points in time (or space if you prefer).

+- Left click on a time step to select it
+- Left click twice on a time step to rename it
+- Select a time step and press the Delete key to remove it (this will destroy all nodes and edges within the time step)

+- Right click on a time step to display it in the graph panel.
+Current time step is indicated with a small square in the upper left corner.
+- Press + or - to move between time layers.
+Moving out of bounds will create a new time step first or last in the list.

+- Left click on the square next to 'color' to change the color of the time step

 < Menu bar >